untouchable741/Binance-Assignment/README.md

 - [x] Loading state and error handling
 - [x] Pull to refresh
 - [x] Readme
+- [ ] UI Test

-## Architecture
+## Project overview
-This project using MVVM-Interactor architecture with below technical highlighted points :
+This project using MVVM-Interactor architecture with below technical highlights :
 - MVVM - Interactor as main architecture, powered by RxSwift behind the scene.
-- CLEAN architecture which utilize Protocol Oriented Programing and Dependency Injection for Unit Test : RxViewModel, RxViewController, ...
+- CLEAN architecture which utilize Protocol Oriented Programing and Dependency Injection for Unit Test
 - RxBlock for testing RxSwift Observable part and Mockingjay for stubbing network request
 - CLEAN architecture with Interactor taking care of business logics and separate it from ViewModel which is responsible for UI logics
 - XCTest for unit testing with mock and stub techniques